dargall91/Krampus/Deliverable3.md

 > 3

 **Scrum Master**:
-> Derek Argall
+> John Thurstonson

 **Git Master**:
-> Brian Pape
+> Chris Boveda

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

 **Sprint Goal:**
-> Our overall goal for this sprint is to complete the functionality requirements of the Bus Scheduling system, including the route planning algorithm, and to have basic displays available for each of the modules.
+> Our goal for Sprint 3 is to complete cosmetic improvements on the Bus Scheduling system and add dynamic mapping capability.
+We will also be using Static Analysis to improve code quality.

 **How many User Stories did you add to the Product Backlog:**
-> We added 2 stories to the product backlog, and had one story rollover from sprint 1.
+> Have added *X* stories to the product backlog.
+We did not have any stories roll over from Sprint 2.

 **How many User Stories did you add to this Sprint:**
-> We added 7 stories to the sprint 2 backlog for a total of 37 points.
+> We added *X* stories to the sprint 3 backlog for a total of *X* points.

 **Why did you add these US, why do you think you can get them done in the next Sprint?**
-> We selected these stories because they are directly related to our sprint goal.
-We believe we can get them done within this sprint because the total points is equal to the number of points we completed last sprint.
+> We selected the user stories because they comprise the final requirements to deliver a working product to the customer.
+We are using our experience with Sprints 1 and 2 to estimate our ability to complete all of the USs in Sprint 3.

 **Why do you think these fit well with your Sprint goal? (details)**
-> The stories for sprint 2 cover each of the core entities -- nodes, routes, tours, busses, and drivers -- and their associated UI module.
-Completion of these stories would mark the completion of the basic requirements of the system, and allow us to focus on polish in sprint 3.
+> The stories for sprint 3 cover the remaining required UI changes for this product and meet the remaining customer requirements.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**
 > Yes, our team has a complete understanding of what needs to be done for this sprint and feels confident.